bimdata/documentation-old/doc_sphinx/viewer/index.rst

 Viewer Documentation
 =======================

-BIMData Viewewr is a 3D Viewer built with Web technologies, you can use it on your website.
+BIMData Viewewr is a 3D Viewer built with Web technologies, you can use is in all your web apps.
 On top of that our Viewer is customizable through plug-ins.

 Guide
 ======

-Usage of the Viewer is either simply embedded in your web application, or with a custom to your needs plugin changing the behavior of the Viewer.
+Usage of the Viewer is either simply embedded in your web application, or with a custom-tailored plugin adapting to your needs the behavior of the Viewer.

 * :doc:`Getting Started with the Viewer </viewer/getting_started>`